microsoft/document-generation-solution-accelerator/docs/LocalDevelopmentSetup.md

 chmod +x start.sh
 ./start.sh
 ```
+### Start the Application
+- Run `start.cmd` (Windows) or `start.sh` (Linux/Mac) to:
+  - Install backend dependencies.
+  - Install frontend dependencies.
+  - Build the frontend.
+  - Start the backend server.
+- Alternatively, you can run the backend in debug mode using the VS Code debug configuration defined in `.vscode/launch.json`.

-## Running Backend and Frontend Separately
+## Step 6: Running Backend and Frontend Separately

 #### Step 1: Create Virtual Environment (Recommended)